Are you New to SAS or need to learn the basics of SAS programming?

 According to salary.com the average Clinical Decision Support average SAS Administrator salary in the United States is $65,227 as of September 25, 2020, but the salary range typically falls between $57,694 and $74,211.

 SAS Tutorials for Beginners…

-The following Base SAS articles are designed for beginners who have no programming background or new to SAS programming language.
+The following Base SAS articles are designed for beginners who have no programming background or new to the SAS programming language.

 You will learn the fundamentals of SAS and how you can develop and run your first SAS program.